anchorskov/this-is-us/content/about.md

 - A public record of public input—tamper-proof, open-source, and accountable
 - A space where students and citizens alike can shape the future

+We’re creating a space where disagreement doesn’t mean division—and where truth can emerge through respectful exchange.

 And we’re building it together: in the open, one contribution at a time.

 ## Call to Action: Help Us Build It